open-wc/open-wc/docs/docs/development/hot-module-replacement.md

 > This project is currently experimental.
 Try it out and let us know what you think!

-[@web/dev-server](https://modern-web.dev/docs/dev-server/overview/) plugin for "hot module replacement" or "fast refresh" with web components.
+[@web/dev-server](https://modern-web.dev/docs/dev-server/overview/) plugin for "hot module replacement" or "fast refresh" with web components and es modules.

 Keeps track of web component definitions in your code, and updates them at runtime on change.
 This is faster than a full page reload and preserves the page's state.